martunia887/test198/.changeset/two-singers-give.md

 '@atlaskit/editor-core': patch
 ---

-ED-7523 Fix layout columns been created without width after been deleted
+ED-7523 Fix layout columns that have been re-inserted due to schema restrictions, by giving them a valid width